KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 Domicile Rule 1A

-• The candidate should have studied and passed in one or more Government or Government recognised educational institutions located in the State of Karnataka for a minimum period of SEVEN academic years commencing from 1st standard to 2nd PUC / 12th standard as on 1st July of the year in which the Entrance Test is held and must have appeared and passed either SSLC / 10th standard or 2nd PUC / 12th standard examination from Karnataka State.
+• You should have studied and passed in one or more government or government-recognised educational institutions located in the State of Karnataka for a minimum period of SEVEN academic years commencing from 1st standard to 2nd PUC / 12th standard as of 1st July of the year in which the Entrance Test is held and must have appeared and passed either the SSLC / 10th standard or 2nd PUC / 12th standard examination from Karnataka State.

 No